Menu Close

 How Can Physical Therapy Help Seniors?

 As seniors age, they can experience health issues that impact their independence.
-In addition to maintaining a healthy diet and regular exercise, physical therapy can be helpful to seniors in maintaining their overall health.
+In addition to maintaining a healthy diet and regular exercise, physical therapy for senior citizens can help maintain their overall health.
 Seniors must get the care they need to stay active and safe.
 And physical therapy can play a crucial role in this.
 There are a variety of physical therapies that include long-term therapy and short-term rehabilitation therapy.
-Buckner Retirement Services is always available to answer questions about our services, including the benefits of physical therapy for seniors.
-To learn more, call us at 214.227.7182.

 What Is Physical Therapy?